-Because ABA Model Rule 8.4(g) will drastically chill lawyers' freedom to express their viewpoints on political, social, religious, and cultural issues, and for the additional reasons given in this letter, Supreme Court Rule 20:8.4(i) should not be modified to conform to it.
-At a minimum, there should be a pause to wait to see whether the widespread prediction that ABA Model Rule 8.4(g) will operate as a speech code for attorneys is borne out, if and when it is adopted in several other states.
-There is no reason to subject Wisconsin attorneys to the ill-conceived experiment that ABA Model Rule 8.4(g) represents.
-A decision to not recommend ABA Model Rule 8.4(g) can always be revisited, but the damage its premature adoption may do to Wisconsin attorneys cannot be undone.
+Because ABA Model Rule 8.4(g) will drastically chill lawyers' freedom to express their viewpoints on political, social, religious, and cultural issues, and for the additional reasons given in this letter, it should be rejected.
+At a minimum, there should be a pause to wait to see whether the widespread prediction that ABA Model Rule 8.4(g) will operate as a speech code for attorneys is borne out if and when it is adopted in several other states.
+There is no reason to subject New York attorneys to the ill-conceived experiment that ABA Model Rule 8.4(g) represents.
+A decision to not recommend ABA Model Rule 8.4(g) can always be revisited, but the damage its premature adoption may do to New York attorneys cannot be undone.